jannerm/trajectory-transformer/README.md

 	--horizon 5 --beam_width 32
 ```

+(A few hyperparameters are different from those listed in the paper because of changes to the discretization strategy.
+These hyperparameters will be updated in the next arxiv version to match what is currently in the codebase.)

 ## Pretrained models

 We have provided [pretrained models](https://www.dropbox.com/sh/r09lkdoj66kx43w/AACbXjMhcI6YNsn1qU4LParja?dl=0) for 16 datasets: `{halfcheetah, hopper, walker2d, ant}-{expert-v2, medium-expert-v2, medium-v2, medium-replay-v2}`.
 Download them with `./pretrained.sh`